BEV: $140.00/year ($11.67/month)

 | Rocky Mountain Power | $0.10860-$0.14592/kWh (Schedule 1 energy) + $20.75/mo service; TOU Schedule 36: $0.06997-$0.20106/kWh (Idaho Price Summary) |

-Idaho home-charging economics are strongest when owners align EV charging windows to utility time-of-use schedules.
+Idaho home-charging costs are lowest when owners align EV charging windows to utility time-of-use schedules.
 As of early 2026, confirm active tariff sheets with your utility and the Idaho PUC before final budget assumptions.

 Rates updated monthly | Source: EIA and utility filings.